cwimpy/academic-kickstart/content/assignment/_index.md

 ## Topical Assignments

-We will also be completeing assignments based on the substantive class materials.
+We will also be completing assignments based on the substantive class materials.
 I give partial credit on these, but right answers will yield better scores.

 ## Submitting Assignments

-You will submit your assignments
+ **All assignments that require document submission must have filenames that follow this convention: `your last name_assignment#.file extension`.** As an example for myself and assignment one, I would do the following: `wimpy_assignment1.pdf`.
+Failure to follow this convention will be met first with a warning, second with ten points off, and finally a zero after the third time.
+All assignments are due via email to Dr. Wimpy on the Sunday before class at 11:59 p.m.